 The nonprofit Northwest Montana Historical Society operates the Northwest Montana History Museum for the benefit of the Flathead Valley community and visitors.

-More than 60 volunteers, including a heavily engaged board of directors, assist one full-time and several part-time staff members to keep the museum operating.
+More than 70 volunteers, including a heavily engaged board of directors, assist two full-time and several part-time staff members to keep the museum operating.

 Our Mission